Venom8X/Active-Directory-Home-Lab/docs/ou.md

 - Customize the `names.txt` file and password to suit your organization's requirements.
 - The script creates users with basic attributes.
 You can extend it to include additional attributes as needed.

----

-## This script demonstrates automation with PowerShell and highlights your ability to manage Active Directory effectively.
+### This script demonstrates automation with PowerShell and highlights ability to manage Active Directory effectively.

 ---